Filing a Complaint

 Appeals of determination or disciplinary action

 Please note that neither the investigator nor the Equal Opportunity and Diversity Officer determines what discipline, if any, is appropriate, regardless of whether respondent is staff, faculty or a student.
-Any disciplinary action which may be taken as the result of findings made in these investigations is made in accordance with university policies, which include the Staff and Administrative Handbook, Faculty Manual, Student Conduct Code and the Harassment and Discrimination Policy.
-For complaints handled by investigators or deputy Title IX Coordinators, the complainant may appeal an "insufficient basis" finding by written appeal to the Equal Opportunity and Diversity Officer.
-For complaints investigated by the Equal Opportunity and Diversity Officer, the appeal should be directed to the Vice President of Human Resources.
-The written appeal must be received within 15 business days of the date on the insufficient basis finding.
-Findings of the Vice President of Human Resources shall be final.
+Any disciplinary action which may be taken as the result of findings made in these investigations is made in accordance with university policies, which include but are not limited to, the Staff and Administrative Handbook, Faculty Manual, Student Conduct Code and the Harassment and Discrimination Policy.
+Both the complainant and respondent will be advised of the outcome of the investigation in writing and either may appeal the findings of the investigation by filing an appeal to the Vice President of Human Resources, who makes the final decision on the appeal.
+This appeal must be filed within 15 calendar days from the date of the written outcome.

 In regard to disciplinary action against staff, faculty and students, the respondent may pursue an appeal of discipline in accordance with the provisions under the applicable policies.
-For staff, it will be the Staff and Administrative Handbook, for faculty it will be the Faculty Manual and for students, the Student Code of Conduct.
+For staff, it will be the Staff and Administrative Handbook, for faculty it will be the Faculty Manual and for students, the Student Code of Conduct or other applicable institutional policies.

 Cooperation and No Retaliation